Montana/common-use-cases/README.md

 <pre>docker inspect -f prowlbox</pre>

-If you get results, then reboot the container via:
+If you get results, then reboot the container via

 <pre>docker restart</pre>